CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

 An application is defined on Clever Cloud by the following elements:

-* a dedicated language/framework
+* a dedicated language/framework;
-* a deployment method (FTP and/or Git)
+* a deployment method (FTP and/or Git);
-* a RAM and CPU consumption, depending on the language or framework used
+* resources consumption (CPU, RAM, Disk…), depending on the language or framework used;
-* an optional configuration file you may add to your project
+* an optional configuration file you may add to your project.

 If one of these elements is missing, Clever Cloud can't deploy your application properly (except the configuration file, optional in some cases).